Does Mileage or Age Matter More in Car Valuation?

 Age tends to matter more when:

-- The car is older
+• The car is older

-- Mileage differences are smaller
+• Mileage differences are smaller

-- Depreciation has already slowed
+• Depreciation has already slowed

-An older car with low mileage can still lose value due to age-related factors such as outdated technology, emissions standards, or buyer preferences.
+An older car with low mileage can still lose value due to age-related factors such as outdated technology, emissions standards, or changing buyer preferences.

 How buyers compare mileage and age

-They often ask:
+They often consider:

-- Has the car been used consistently?
+• How consistently the car has been used

 Why different valuation tools weigh these differently

-- Mileage as an indicator of mechanical wear
+• Mileage as an indicator of mechanical wear

-- Age-based depreciation curves
+• Age-based depreciation patterns

 Using mileage and age when valuing your car